DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

   **Post Condition**

-  Data has collected and saved to Data DataBase
+  Data has collected and saved

 #### 2.1.2 The secondary use cases